codeeverything/wilson/README.md

 Wilson is implemented in NodeJS, but there's no reason you couldn't fairly easily make it work in the browser, or port to another language (indeed, Wilson is largely based off of other work written in Python).

+#### Notes

+- Wilson is kind of focused on classification at the moment and even binary output will result in two output nodes with a confidence score each.
+I.e. Wilson doesn't handle regression problems (those where you want a single value as a result), at the moment.
+I'm looking to add that as an option.

+- Wilson also always uses [Softmax](https://en.wikipedia.org/wiki/Softmax_function) activation on the output layer to give a "probability" score for each node, where the total of all scores is 1.

 ### Tests/examples

 Run ```$ node test.js```, and ```$ node testLetter.js```